marklogic-community/data-explorer/README.md

 #### Default Data Explorer Users
 A default users wizard-user and search-user with password "password" are be configured on install.
 These users are for convenience to do demos.
-**IMPORTANT: It is highly recommended to remove these users or change their passwords for deployments!!!**
+**IMPORTANT: It is highly recommended to remove the default users or change their passwords for deployments!!!**

 ### Application Security Roles
 The Data Explorer and the data explorer roles do not have any permissions to see any application data.